Shaharyar01/HudHack-Organiser-Playbook/Websites and Sign-up process/README.md

 ## 🖥️ Part 1: The Websites

 We used simple, single-page static HTML sites hosted on **GitHub Pages** (which is free and reliable).
 You do not need a heavy React app for a hackathon.

+### 🌍 Hosting & Custom Domain (`hudhack.com`)
+To make the event look professional, we didn't just use the default GitHub URL.
+We bought a custom domain from **GoDaddy**.
+* **How we set it up:** We linked our GitHub Pages repository to GoDaddy by updating the DNS settings on GoDaddy's dashboard (pointing the A records to GitHub's IP addresses and adding a CNAME record) and entering the custom domain into our repository's settings on GitHub.
+* 🚨 **Domain Ownership for 2027:** I own the `hudhack.com` domain for the next year.
+If the next committee wants to keep using it for 2027, **you must contact me personally** so I can update the DNS records or transfer the domain over to you!

 The website went through two distinct phases:

 1. **`/Sign-up-Website` (Pre-Event):** * **Purpose:** To build hype, display the schedule, explain the theme, and drive traffic to our Google Form sign-up link.
    * **Features:** A live countdown timer and interactive schedule.